SMRUTIMAJHI/PLANT-WEBSITE/README.md

 # PLANT-WEBSITE
-This ia a backend project using django & python
+This is a Backend project using django & python